sarang-banakhede/augmentation-uncertainty-calibration-study/README.md

 ## The Problem

-Data augmentation is applied to almost every medical image segmentation model, almost reflexively, to fight overfitting.
+Data augmentation is applied to almost every medical image segmentation model, almost reflexively, as a defense against overfitting.
 Its effect on accuracy has been studied extensively.
-Its effect on **reliability** — whether the model's confidence can actually be trusted — has not.
+Its effect on **reliability**, that is, whether the model's confidence can actually be trusted, has not.

-A segmentation model can hit a strong Dice score and still be dangerously overconfident exactly where it fails.
-That gap between "accurate on average" and "trustworthy at the individual prediction level" is invisible to overlap metrics alone, and augmentation — which reshapes the entire training distribution — is a natural place to look for it.
-Yet standard practice treats augmentation as background noise rather than a variable that itself deserves scrutiny.
+A segmentation model can post a strong Dice score and still be dangerously overconfident precisely where it fails.
+That gulf between being accurate on average and being trustworthy at the level of an individual prediction is invisible to overlap metrics alone, and augmentation, since it reshapes the entire training distribution, is a natural place to go looking for it.
+Yet standard practice treats augmentation as a fixed background detail rather than a variable that deserves scrutiny in its own right.

 This project asks the question directly:

-> **Holding the architecture, optimizer, and training protocol fixed, and varying only the augmentation strategy — how does each strategy reshape a model's uncertainty and calibration, and does that reshaping survive a shift to an unseen dataset?**
+> **Holding the architecture, optimizer, and training protocol fixed while varying only the augmentation strategy, how does each one reshape a model's uncertainty and calibration, and does that reshaping survive a shift to an unseen dataset?**

 ---